jamesche75/Functions_Boot_Camp/README.md

 This module includes:

+* Running a function in the portal.
+* Using Postman to test functions.
 * Using the Monitor tab to review executions.
 * Examining Function data in Azure Storage.
 * An overview of using Application Insights with Function Apps.